openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 The following libraries are used: ``openvino``, ``openvino_auto_plugin``, ``openvino_intel_gpu_plugin``, and ``openvino_intel_cpu_plugin``.

 - The ``openvino`` library is a main dependency of the application.
-It links against this library.
+The app links against this library.
 - ``openvino_auto_plugin`` is used to enable Automatic Device Selection.
 - ``openvino_intel_gpu_plugin`` and ``openvino_intel_cpu_plugin`` are used for inference.
 AUTO selects between CPU and GPU devices according to their physical existence on the deployed machine.
 - No frontend library is needed because ``ov::Model`` is created in code.